Pinus strobus: Diameter

 Diameters of the larger pines range from 1.0–1.6 m, which translates to a circumference (girth) range of 3.1–5.0 m.
 However, single-trunked white pines in both the Northeast and Southeast with diameters over 1.45 m are exceedingly rare.
 Notable big pine sites of 40 ha or less often have no more than two or three trees in the 1.2- to 1.4-m-diameter class.
+Common diameter of 2-3 feet.

 Unconfirmed reports from the colonial era gave diameters of virgin white pines of up to 8 ft.

 Mortality and disease

 Because the eastern white pine tree is somewhat resistant to fire, mature survivors are able to reseed burned areas.
 In pure stands, mature trees usually have no branches on the lower half of their trunks.
 The white pine weevil (Pissodes strobi) and white pine blister rust (Cronartium ribicola), an introduced fungus, can damage or kill these trees.